Language Models as Continuous Self-Evolving Data Engineers: Evaluation Setting

 Figure \ref{tab:app_eval} provides an overview of the evaluation details for all benchmarks included in this study.
-The 'num shots' column indicates the number of examples provided when using few-shot prompts, 'version' denotes the version of the evaluation configuration file utilized, and 'eval tools' specifies the evaluation tools employed for assessing each benchmark.
+The \textbf{'num shots'} column indicates the number of few-shot examples provided during evaluation, which varies across benchmarks, with values such as 0, 4, or 6 depending on the task.
+The \textbf{'version'} column specifies the version of the evaluation configuration file used, ensuring reproducibility and consistency in the assessment process.
+Lastly, the \textbf{'eval tools'} column identifies the evaluation frameworks employed, such as LM Evaluation Harness and OpenCompass, along with their respective GitHub repositories for reference.
+This table encapsulates the key parameters and tools used to ensure a rigorous and standardized evaluation across all benchmarks.